 Welcome to the National Capital Area Council Boy Scouts!

-National Capital Area Council, BSA delivers the promise of Scouting to youth in the Washington, D.C., metro area, including 16 counties in Maryland and Virginia, the U.S. Virgin Islands, and U.S. citizens abroad in North and South America.
+National Capital Area Council, BSA delivers the promise of Scouting to youth in the Washington, D.C., metro area, including the District of Columbia, 16 counties in Maryland and Virginia, the U.S. Virgin Islands, and U.S. citizens abroad in North and South America.
 Our programs teach young people to “be prepared!” for adventure, education, service, and leadership.

 NCAC Response to COVID-19

 As always, your safety and the safety of all our members, volunteers, and employees is our top priority.
-We know there are questions and concerns about how COVID-19, commonly known as the coronavirus, could affect local Scouting programs in National Capital Area Council.
-Please know that we are monitoring developments regarding COVID-19 both locally and through the Centers for Disease Control and Prevention (CDC).
+Please know that we continue to monitor developments regarding COVID-19 both locally and through the Centers for Disease Control and Prevention (CDC).
 For NCAC’s Post-COVID guidance, please visit our COVID-19 resource page.

 Read more Scouting news!